golemparts/rppal/README.md

 ## Examples

-This example demonstrates how to blink an LED attached to a GPIO pin.
+This example demonstrates how to blink an LED connected to a GPIO pin.
 Remember to add a resistor of an appropriate value in series, to prevent exceeding the maximum current rating of the GPIO pin and the LED.

 ```rust
 use std::thread::sleep;